circleci/circleci-docs/jekyll/_cci2/faq.md

 ### Can I build fork PR’s using Workflows?
 We do not support fork PR’s yet.

-### Do scheduled workflows support specific times?
+### Can workflows be scheduled to run at a specific time of day?
-Yes, you can say run at hour 16 (for 4 o’clock).
-All jobs run at UTC, but are only guaranteed to run within 30 minutes of the scheduled time.
+Yes.
+For example, you can run a workflow at 4 PM (`frequency: 0 16 * * *`).
+Frequencies are interpreted in the UTC time zone.

-### What time is the box running?
+### What time zone is used for schedules?
-The time is Coordinated Universal TIME (UTC/GMT).

-### Why did my build schedule for midnight *not* start at midnight?
-Jobs will run sometime during the hour of the scheduled time depending on the load of jobs scheduled for that same time.
+Coordinated Universal Time (UTC) is the time zone in which schedules are interpreted.

 ### Why didn’t my scheduled build run?
-You must specify exactly the branches on which the scheduled workflow jobs will run.
+You must specify exactly the branches on which the scheduled workflow will run.

-### Can I pass in special parameters or contexts for my scheduled trigger?
+### Can I schedule multiple workflows?
-Yes, anything you can specify for a workflow may be configured for a scheduled trigger with the exception of the `filters` key.
+Yes, every workflow with a trigger of `type: scheduled` will be run on the configured schedule.

-### Can I have only one workflow?
-No, you can have multiple workflows of different types in your `.circleci/config.yml` file.
-Unscheduled workflows will run after every commit, scheduled `triggers` of `type: scheduled` will run within the hour of the time set in the `frequency` key.

-### Aren’t the times when scheduled build should run guaranteed?
-No, the exact time is not guaranteed below the threshold of an hour.
+### Are scheduled workflows guaranteed to run at precisely the time scheduled?
+CircleCI provides no guarantees about precision.
+A scheduled workflow will be run as though a commit was pushed at the configured time.

 ## Billing